MediciHouse07/Learning_Records/FM_02_single_variable_calculus.md

 2022/03/23:💫 finished done, need to check anti derivative, go to previous lecture, maybe Lecture 15
 ### Lecture 18

-2023/02/18

-0000<->1500

-- fundamental theorem of calculus
-- FTC1
-- Fx is an indefinite integral of fx
-- area under one hump of sinx
-- surperfluous
-- intuitive interpretation
-- xt is position at time t
-- x't=dx/dt is vt
-- odometer
-- speedometer
-- obssesive

 2023/01/23

 3200<->End